 I found out about this outlet for used books through the executive director at our local library.
 In our area, we have a program called Books Through Bars that provides books to incarcerated people in prisons throughout the region.

 If you are not sure if a local prison or detention center accepts used books, just call and ask.
 Chances are you can also ask your local library, as they may already have a relationship with the prison.
-You can also check this list of Books To Prisoners programs for more program in your area.
+You can also check this list of Books To Prisoners programs for more programs in your area.

 Donate Books To Local Literacy Programs